carl-utter/rest-api/README.md

 yarn
 ```

-#BEFOR MOVING ON...
+#####BEFOR MOVING ON...

-This app levereages [`commitizen`](https://github.com/commitizen/cz-cli) with a *Local to Repository Only* configuration.
-You need to follow the "TO SETUP AND USE commitizen" steps below before this app will Lint, Test, or Build correctly.
-If you are a commitizen user with a *Global Configuration* in place then you will need to refactor this app to levereage your `commitizen` configuration.
+This app levereages [commitizen](https://github.com/commitizen/cz-cli) with a *Local-to-Repo Only* configuration.
+You need to follow the steps below (see: INSTALL AND CONFIGURE commitizen...) before this app will Lint, Test, or Build correctly.
+If you are a `commitizen` user with an existing *Global-to-Repo Configuration* in place then you will need to refactor this app to levereage your `commitizen` configuration.

-If you intend to use, or are already using `commitizen` *(recommended)*, then ensure that it has been installed by `yarn` rather than `npm` so that it's reference(s) will be in the *yarn.lock* file, which is read by the various tooling implimentations within this app to know which `node_modules` are installed.
+If you intend to use, or, are already using `commitizen` *(recommended)* then ensure that it has been installed by `yarn` rather than `npm` so that it's reference(s) will be in the *yarn.lock* file, which is read by the various tooling implimentations within this app to know which `node_modules` are installed.

-*TO SETUP AND USE commitizen, take these "one-time" steps:*
+*INSTALL AND CONFIGURE commitizen for use (these are "one-time" steps):*

 1. Remove any existing `commitizen` instances and dependencies installed by `yarn`:
 ```sh